How to Bet on Baseball – MLB Betting Explained

 Baseball Betting Tips

 Pay Attention to Stats—study box scores.
 Read the player’s stats over the past seven days.
 Find players/teams experiencing both hot streaks and cold streaks.
 Learn Sabermetrics.
 These are all handicapping helpers.
-Stats are vital in baseball betting.
+Stats are vital in baseball betting, especially a pitcher’s WHIP, as it’s a true measure of a pitcher’s effectiveness.
 I know professional baseball handicappers that don’t even watch games or know what the players look like, but make a living betting on bases solely relying on statistics!

 Avoid the allure of parlay bets.
 It’s hard enough to win one game, much less 5-10.